Zedoman/Herbal/README.md

-# 🌿 Herbal Remedy AI Knowledge Base 🧠✨
+# 🌿 Herbal Remedy Advisor

 > "Because your grandma’s tea deserves LLM-level respect!"
 > 🔮 Powered by MindsDB, Ollama, and Flask.
 Built with love & curiosity.